syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ## DataGridColumn

-The `DataGridColumn` is the base column types of all columns.
+The [DataGridColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html) is the base column types of all columns.
 Hence its properties are used by all the columns.
 The following sub-sections explain the properties and customizations of DataGridColumn.

 ### Binding options

-Display content of the DataGridColumn is determined from the `DataGridColumn.DisplayBinding` property.
+Display content of the DataGridColumn is determined from the [DataGridColumn.DisplayBinding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_DisplayBinding) property.
 It gets or sets display binding that associates the DataGridColumn with a property in the data source.

-The actual bound value of the GridColumn is determined from `DataGridColumn.ValueBinding` property.
+The actual bound value of the DataGridColumn is determined from `DataGridColumn.ValueBinding` property.
 It gets or sets value binding that associates the DataGridColumn with a property in the data source.

 #### Mapping column to particular property

-The `DataGridColumn.MappingName` associates the DataGridColumn with a property available in the underlying data source.
+The [DataGridColumn.MappingName](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_MappingName) associates the DataGridColumn with a property available in the underlying data source.
 While setting MappingName alone to the SfDataGrid, the `DataGridColumn.DisplayBinding` will be automatically generated based on the MappingName.
 Data manipulation operations like sorting, filtering, and grouping will be done based on the MappingName property.

 To format cell content, use the converter of the `DataGridColumn.DisplayBinding` to customize the cell content.
 The following code example appends the text “Customer” along with the Customer ID: